 City and coast

 You’ll be exactly halfway between city and coast – a work/life balance made easy.
 Newcastle’s culture, shopping and nightlife are legendary.
-Less has been said about the coast but there are some amazing sandy beaches at South Shields, Tynemouth, and at Whitley bay a bit further up the coast.
+There are some amazing sandy beaches at South Shields, Tynemouth and at Whitley bay a bit further up the coast.
 All very easy to get to and ideal for day trips in the summer and an exhilarating blast of North Sea air in the winter.